 Interestingly, their free trials do not come with much of restrictions as you are even assigned an account manager as a free user – interesting isn’t it?
 However, because they offer this 7 days free trial and expect you to make a decision whether their proxies will work in your case or not, they do not offer a refund policy.

 One thing you’ll also come to like about Netnut is that their proxies are easy to set up.
 They have a very clean and minimalistic dashboard that makes things easier for you.
 This together with the fact that an account manager is assigned to you, makes things, even more, easier for you.
 As a subscriber of their service, you are given access to their dashboard.

 From this online dashboard, you can view your used and remaining bandwidth.
 There is also a section that shows you how to integrate their proxies into your applications.
 They have a simple API that can help you fetch bandwidth usage data in real-time.
-This will come handy when you want to know how much bandwidth is left programmatically.
+This will come in handy when you want to know how much bandwidth is left programmatically.

 This point is not peculiar to Netnut only – most premium residential proxies are expensive.
-This stems from the fact that developing and maintaining a pool of residential IP addresses is not cheap online datacenter proxies.
+This stems from the fact that developing and maintaining a pool of residential IP addresses is not cheap like datacenter proxies.
 Netnut residential proxies are sold in bandwidth with their smallest plan costing $300 and come with 20 GB.

 This means that a GB costs $15.
 One good thing about their pricing model is that the more bandwidth you buy, the cheaper their bandwidth becomes.
-In their 1 TB plan, a GB is priced $3.5.
+In their 1 TB plan, a GB is priced at $3.5.
 Payment is through PayPal and Credit cards only.

 Do I Recommend Netnut?